SynthGuard/.github/profile/README.md

 ## 🔍 About the Project

-Synthetic data enables safe data sharing in regulated domains, such as healthcare and finance.
+Synthetic data enables safe data sharing in regulated domains such as healthcare and finance.
 However, generating high-quality synthetic datasets that meet privacy and utility goals is non-trivial.
 SynthGuard addresses this by offering:

 - A **Kubernetes-native workflow framework** for synthetic data generation.
 - A **Python library** for data preprocessing, synthesis, evaluation, and privacy risk assessment.